 For the more adventurous driver, the unpaved Davison Road travels to Gold Bluffs Beach, a 10-mile stretch of waterfront where 1850s prospectors mined for gold dust in the sand.
 You can camp on the beach, but don’t forget to stake your tent—the wind can be fierce.
 Continue past Gold Bluffs to the end of the road and Fern Canyon trailhead.
 Here you have two options: a one-mile loop through spectacular Fern Canyon, or a longer walk on the Coastal Trail past three mini-waterfalls.

-It takes a bit of work to get to this gem, but it’s worth it.
-From Highway 101 at Orick, drive unpaved Davison Road 10 miles to this spectacular canyon, a hidden paradise of ferns lining a narrow gorge carved out by Home Creek.
+Located in Prairie Creek Redwoods State Park, it takes a bit of work to get to the North Coast gem known as Fern Canyon, but it’s worth it.
+From Highway 10 at Orick, drive 10 miles along unpaved Davison Road to this spectacular canyon, a hidden paradise of ferns lining a narrow gorge carved out by Home Creek.
 Some of the seven different types of ferns clinging to the steep cliffs are ancient species, with ancestry tracing back 325 million years.
-Living underneath their leafy shade are some eye-catching amphibians, including Pacific giant salamanders, which can measure nearly a foot in length.
+Living underneath their leafy shade are some eye-catching amphibians, including Pacific giant salamanders, which can measure nearly a foot in length, and northern red-legged frogs.

 The trail follows a series of small footbridges (installed in summer) deep into the canyon.
-Drooping ferns create hanging gardens, miniature waterfalls pour down rock faces and moss wallpapers every surface.
+Lush, drooping ferns create hanging gardens, miniature waterfalls pour down rock faces and moss wallpapers every surface.
 The walls grow taller and squeeze tighter as you travel.

 Leave the shady redwood forests behind on this mellow hike to one of Redwood National Park’s most scenic beaches.
 Enderts Beach is a rock-studded, driftwood-laden shoreline perfect for sunset walks or sunny afternoons with a kite and a book.
 Getting there requires a walk of just under 1 mile on a now-abandoned stretch of the old Coast Highway (it’s downhill going in, uphill on the return).
 About halfway in, you’ll pass rustic Nickel Creek Campground, which offers an overnight option for backpackers.
 A few hundred yards farther, you’ll descend to crescent-shape Enderts Beach, perfect for strolling, sand-castling or just watching the wild waves.
 But the biggest attraction is at low or minus tides which reveal vibrant tide pools on the beach’s south end.
 The pools are rich with sea stars, urchins and giant green anemones.